first-rust-competition/first-rust-competition/wpilib/README.md

     linker = "<path-to-arm-linux-gnueabi-gcc>"
     ```
     Mine is at `/usr/bin/arm-frc-linux-gnueabi-gcc` on Ubuntu.
+    You can also use the name of the command, provided it's in the PATH.
 5. Run `rustup target add arm-unknown-linux-gnueabi` to install the Rust stdlib for ARM-based Linux.
 6. Add `wpilib = ...` to `[dependencies]` in `Cargo.toml`.
 7. Do deploy code, check out [cargo-frc](https://crates.io/crates/cargo-frc)